tailscale/terraform-provider-tailscale/docs/resources/tailnet_key.md

 ### Optional

+- `description` (String) A description of the key consisting of alphanumeric characters.
 - `ephemeral` (Boolean) Indicates if the key is ephemeral.
 - `expiry` (Number) The expiry of the key in seconds
 - `preauthorized` (Boolean) Determines whether or not the machines authenticated by the key will be authorized for the tailnet by default.